Miss Universe Netherlands: Former pageant

 From 1929 to 1931, the Netherlands held a national pageant in Amsterdam for the first time called "Miss Holland".
 From 1932 to 1949 the pageant was briefly discontinued and later recommenced in 1951 by the Miss Holland Organization.

 In 1956 the Netherlands debuted at the Miss Universe pageant.
 The national beauty pageant was called "Miss Holland" from 1950 until 1990, since that year the winner competed at the Miss Universe, while runners-up traditionally competed at the Miss World pageant and the Miss International pageant.
 Since 1991 it became known as "Miss Nederland" whose winner went on to the Miss World pageant.
 From 1991 to 2008 the Miss Universe representatives were selected from "Miss Universe Netherlands" pageant.
 The program was televised live on Veronica television.

+Netherlands didn't not compete at Miss Universe only in 5 ocations, in 1957, 1997, 1999, 2006 and 2007.

 In 2009, Kim Kötter became the national director of the Netherlands.
 She competed at the Miss Universe 2002 in San Juan, Puerto Rico.
 Usually, the Miss Nederland titleholder will compete at both the Miss Universe and the Miss World pageant.
 In 2013, two winners were crowned as the Miss Netherlands Universe and Miss Netherlands World pageant to represent their country at the Miss Universe and Miss World pageants, respectively.
 In 2016, the Miss Nederland only had the Miss Universe franchise.
 In 2024, the Miss Nederland gave up the Miss Universe franchise and a new Miss Universe Netherlands pageant was established.